 During Gavi’s third strategic period, 2011–2015, South Sudan became an independent state and was added to the group of Gavi-eligible countries.
 In the same period, support to Albania and Bosnia and Herzegovina came to an end.

-During the current, fourth strategic period (2016-2020), new World Bank data classifying Syria as a low-income country meant that the country became eligible for Gavi support.
-In this period, 19 countries are expected to transition out of our support, bringing the projected number of Gavi-eligible countries by the end of 2020 to 54.
+During the fourth strategic period (2016-2020), new World Bank data classifying Syria as a low-income country meant that the country became eligible for Gavi support.
+In this period, 16 countries transitioned out of our support, bringing the number of Gavi-eligible countries by the end of 2020 to 57.

 Since 1 January 2011, the eligibility threshold is adjusted for inflation on an annual basis.
 In June 2015, the Board adopted Gavi’s new eligibility and transition policy.
 This states that countries’ eligibility will be determined by their average GNI per capita over the previous three years.